 More than 90% of individuals pursue drug and alcohol rehab treatment following an intervention by friends and family.
 Loved ones getting involved can be the first step toward recovery for many people suffering from substance use disorders.

-Recovery requires a full commitment from the individual, as well as people who are close to them.
+Recovery requires a full commitment from the individual, as well as from those close to them.
 Your encouragement can be the push that carries someone in your life through recovery.

-Family and friends have an important role to play in the recovery process.
+Family and friends play a crucial role in the recovery process.
 There are plenty of resources that can help with family support for addiction, including counseling programs for loved ones of those in recovery.

 4. Treatment works.

 Fifty percent of adults who have substance use disorders have been clean for one year or longer.
-But reaching remission may take multiple rounds of treatment, and no one style of treatment works for everyone.
-It’s important to stay motivated and act as a consistent source of support, even if multiple rounds of treatment are necessary.
+However, achieving remission may require multiple rounds of treatment, and no single treatment style works for everyone.
+It’s essential to stay motivated and provide consistent support, even if numerous rounds of treatment are required.

-Now more than ever, it’s clear that proper medical treatment works for people in recovery.
-Remission is possible if the proper steps are taken.
+Now, more than ever, it’s clear that proper medical treatment is effective for people in recovery.
+Remission is possible if the correct steps are taken.

-Even though recovery is full of ups and downs, the most important thing you can do for your loved one is not give up hope.
-Coupled with professional medical treatment, your support can make the path to recovery easier for your loved one.
+Even though recovery is full of ups and downs, the most important thing you can do for your loved one is not to give up hope.
+Coupled with professional medical treatment, your support can make the recovery process easier for your loved one.

 If you or someone you know is struggling with substance use disorder, we can help.